Lyalpha/ifuanal/docs/tutorial.rst

   data. ``IFUCube`` wants the standard deviation and so we square root this extension.

-``IFUCube`` is then initialised which will set up out wavelength scale, check our STARLIGHT directory (:attr:`sl_dir`) exists, and load the emission line data from `data/emission_lines.json`
+``IFUCube`` is then initialised which will set up the wavelength scale, check the STARLIGHT directory (:attr:`sl_dir`) exists, and load the emission line data from `data/emission_lines.json`

 ..
 WARNING::